-Motorized Auxiliary Lens Mount (optional)
+Motorized Auxiliary Lens Mount (MALM)

-An optional auxiliary lens mount can be installed adjacent to the primary lens mount to provide motorized positioning of a 1.25x Anamorphic lens or a 1.26 Wide Converter lens in front of the primary lens.
-The Wide Converter lens "zooms" the image from flat to scope image formats.
+An optional auxiliary lens mount can be installed adjacent to the primary lens mount to provide motorized positioning of a 1.25x anamorphic lens or a 1.26 wide converter lens in front of the primary lens.
+The wide converter lens "zooms" the image from flat to scope image formats.
 The Anamorphic lens horizontally spreads the image back into its wider 2.39:1 "scope" image and is most typically used in side-masking theatres or on larger screen sizes.